A Faithful Witness amidst persecution

 Representative image of South Asia.

-Kai* was sitting in a church service in South Asia, praying that God would guide his ministry.
-He was far from his East Asian home that morning, a home he had left with his wife and five kids months before to embark on their new journey.
+Kai* was sitting in a church service in India, praying that God would guide his ministry.
+He was far from his East Asian home that morning, a home he had left with his wife and five kids months before to embark on their new journey in India.
 As he worshipped with his spiritual brothers and sisters in a language he was still learning, his moment of ministry clarity came.

-Weeks before, Kai had been researching where to begin his ministry with Faithful Witness in South Asia.
+Weeks before, Kai had been researching where to begin his ministry with Faithful Witness in North India.
 He had homed in on one town in particular, and being intentional, he wrote down the name of the town, a place with a reported 0 per cent Christian population.
 Then… he started praying.

 Weeks later, as Kai sat in church that morning, still praying about the town he had written down, a man stood up to share with the small congregation.
 As God would have it, that man was from the exact town Kai had been praying about!
 But he told a troubling story about the persecution of local believers there, including the man’s own father, who had recently been severely beaten.
 Kai listened intently to the man’s story and approached him after the service to share how God had been leading him.
 From then on, Kai knew where God was calling him to serve.